 Minister of Agriculture and Rural Development, Dr Mohammad Abubakar, has said the government is working with customs and other agencies to stop the smuggling of food out of Nigeria.

-He said the country has food security hence the need to curtail smuggling of food out of Nigeria, so that there would be no food shortage.
+He said the country has food security, hence the need to curtail food smuggling out of Nigeria so that there would be no food shortage.

-“One of the things we are doing is dry season farming, which is beginning next month and we will intensify that.
+“One of the things we are doing is dry season farming, which begins next month, and we will intensify that.

 “And also make sure that all the agencies that we are working with, custom for example, make sure they do not allow smuggling of food out of this country because what we don’t want is to have a shortage of food.

-He said so much has been done by the Buhari led administration, rejigging the agricultural sector and now it is contributing significantly to the GDP of the country.
+He said the Buhari-led administration has done so much, rejigging the agricultural sector so that it is now contributing significantly to the country’s GDP.

-The minister who expressed delight in the activities of NIHORT on its mandate said “Agriculture today is all about research, innovation and science.
+The minister, who expressed delight in NIHORT’s activities on its mandate, said, “Agriculture today is all about research, innovation, and science.

 “And all the research institutes have so much to offer, especially NIHORT.
 I am impressed with the array of products that I am seeing that this institute is producing.